anguenot/ipfix-forwarder/README.md

 ## Download

-You can find `linux/amd64` binaries XXX
+You can latest release of `linux/amd64` binaries [here](https://github.com/anguenot/ipfix-forwarder/releases/latest)

 ## Build it